ltdrdata/ComfyUI-extension-tutorials/ComfyUI-Impact-Pack/tutorial/batching-detailer.md

 ## Batching with Detailer

+All Detailer nodes, except for `FaceDetailer` and `Detailer For AnimateDiff`, do not allow image batch inputs.
+Because `SEGS` is already representing multiple parts within a single image, turning images into batches can lead to confusion.
+Therefore, we recommend handling this explicitly through List conversion.
+* FaceDetailer internally handles SEGS only, so it has allowed batches since V4.50.

+This tutorial explains how to convert Batch to List and List to Batch.

 ### Rebatch Latents

 * Batch processing can only be applied to the latent space and cannot be applied to the pixel image targeted by the detailer.